rs1308/vibranium/.github/README.md

 ## Currenet State

-Vibranium is currently in alpha testing.
+Vibranium is currently in beta testing.
 Some features may break or not work at all.
 Breaking changes may occur at any time.
 If you want to install Vibranium for testing purposes, it is best to do so in a virtual machine.
 In this case, some functionality will be unavailable.

 ### Code Quality